SkopenZet/ExcellentShop-spigot/README.md

 - [**Auction**](https://nightexpressdev.com/excellentshop/auction/overview).
 Allow players to trade items on the global server marketplace!
   - **Categories**.
 Filter items on the auction with fully customizable item categories!
   - **Sorting**.
 Sort items on the auction by their price, date, owner, type and name!
   - **Notifications**.
-Notify players about sold, expired and unclaimed listings!
+Notify players about sold, expired and unclaimed listings !
   - **Announcements**.
-Broadcast a message when new listing is added on the auction!
+Broadcast a message when new listing is added on the auction !
   - **Fees**.
 Take fees from players for adding items on the auction!
   - **Container Preview**.
 Preview content of shulker boxes and chests before purchase!
   - [**Listings Amount**](https://nightexpressdev.com/excellentshop/auction/listings-amount).
 Set how many listings players can add on the auction based on their rank or permissions!